webix-hub/docs/data/api/ui.pivot_filterminwidth_config.md

 filterMinWidth
 =============

-@todo:
-	check

 @short:
-	sets the minimal width of filters (both input and label) in the header of the chart
+	sets the minimal width of filters (both input and label) in the pivot header

 @type: number
 @example: